 The natural texture is a softer take on the traditional glazed ceramic planter, lending a bohemian look to the room.
-Plus, clay planters can get expensive really quick, especially as you get into the larger sizes.
+Plus, clay planters can get expensive quickly, especially as you get into the larger sizes.
 Using a basket as a planter can be an economical way to add a stylish decor element.

 This woven plant basket comes in three sizes and eight different colors and designs to work seamlessly in any space.
 You'll even find a couple with a hand-knit netting that adds a homey feel.
 It's a fabulous touch for a cottage or rustic design scheme.

 If you’re trying to get your shelves organized, look for a set of matching baskets in a variety of sizes.
 Choosing the right size is key, though.

 Make sure they’re shallower than the depth of your shelves so they won’t hang off the edge.
 It's also good to give yourself at least three or four inches from the top of the basket to the shelf above.
 This gives enough clearance to get the basket on and off the shelf.